 As the coronavirus continues to infect around the world, many are turning to creative measures to avoid contracting the sometimes deadly virus.
-Though wearing unrated surgical face masks while travelling may prove to be ineffective, houseplants might help to lessen the potential of getting infected via airborne particles.
+Though wearing unrated surgical face masks while traveling may prove to be ineffective, houseplants might help to lessen the potential of getting infected via airborne particles.

-Currently, recommended preventative actions include washing hands with soap and water or sanitizer, avoiding close contact with sick individuals, disinfecting objects and surfaces and staying home if you’re sick.
+Currently, recommended preventative actions include washing hands with soap and water or sanitizer, avoiding close contact with sick individuals, disinfecting objects and surfaces, and staying home if you’re sick.

 Consider the top five recommended plants mentioned in his book that can naturally help to humidify your home.